 Every hour, entire factories no larger than a grain of sand might generate billions of machines that would look like a mass of dust streaming steadily out from the tiny factory doors.
 The purpose of these nanomachines would be determined by the programmed instructions of the factories that made them.
 They might be devices for cleaning up oil spills or other forms of pollution.
 They might be miniature submarines that could be injected into a person's bloodstream to destroy cancer cells or attack fat deposits.

 The possible uses of nanomachines stretch our imagination to the limit.
 They could, for instance, be used to manufacture food in any desired amounts, wherever and whenever it was needed.
 Scientists have even suggested the possibility of a nano "meat machine" that would create fresh meat from raw materials in the environment.
 There could also be nano "egg machines" and "wool machines," so removing the need to keep animals at all for human use.

 |A Slippery Problem

-allowed to run dry since and heat they produced would escape almost
+Fortunately, it might not be necessary to lubricate bearings in nanomachinery at all.
+As Richard Feynman pointed out, such tiny bearings could be allowed to run dry since and heat they produced would escape almost immediately.